 Skip to main content

-The Create icon opens a Wizard that guides users through the new query process.
+The Create icon opens a Wizard that guides you through the new query process.

 If the Wizard ribbon is grayed out, open the right side task pane and click on “Query”.
 The Wizard will now be active.